sylvainhalle/textidote/Readme.md

     sudo chmod +x /usr/local/bin/textidote

-(These two operations also require root previliges.)
+(These two operations also require root privileges.)
 From then on, you can invoke TeXtidote on the command line from any folder by simply typing `textidote`, e.g.: